glenwrhodes/GitAuditTools/README.md

 - Implemented JWT token refresh mechanism
 - Updated database migrations for new user fields
 ```

+**Voice Customization Examples:**

+*With `--voice "friendly and upbeat"`*:
+> "🎉 What an amazing day of coding!
+We made fantastic progress on the user authentication system and the results are looking awesome!
+The new password reset feature is working beautifully..."

+*With `--voice "formal and concise"`*:
+> "This report summarizes the development activities completed on January 15, 2024.
+Primary objectives included authentication system enhancements and user interface improvements..."

+*With `--voice "technical but accessible"`*:
+> "Today's work centered around strengthening our user security infrastructure.
+We implemented several key improvements that will make the login experience both more secure and user-friendly..."

 ### Hours Report Example
 ```